 New attractions, restaurants, and much more will serve as reminder that EPCOT — as Walt Disney himself said — will “always be in a state of becoming.”

-We’re taking a closer look at the three new neighborhoods and exploring the many ways World Showcase will also be changed as EPCOT undergoes what Disney is calling an “historic transformation!”
+And now let’s take a closer look at the three new neighborhoods and explore the many ways World Showcase will also be changed as EPCOT undergoes what Disney is calling an “historic transformation!”

-This central area of World Celebration will feature lush landscaping, water elements, and a NEW statue of Walt Disney that will celebrate the way he always looked towards the future.
+Dreamers Point will feature a NEW statue of Walt Disney which will celebrate the way he always looked towards the future.
 World Celebration will include gardens designed to “pique curiosity”, a wishing tree, a story fountain, and a large new pavilion.

 From the park entrance, guests will move to the left of World Celebration to enter World Discovery.

 The existing attractions of Mission: SPACE and Test Track will be joined by Guardians of the Galaxy: Cosmic Rewind.